-- Outstanding Teacher Programme The schools deputy headteacher is trained as a facilitator.
-The school has a cycle for teaching staff to attend this training and further their own professional development. - Visible Learning.
-The school is signed up to start the Visible Learning Programme from October 2016.
+- Lesson Dipping The Assistant Headteacher spends time in the classroom and with the children.
+Feedback is given to the teachers on 'What's Going Well' and 'Even Better If' Each subsequent Lesson Dip starts with the 'Even Better If' from the previous Lesson Dip. - Monitoring and Moderation are key elements in the teaching and learning process.
+Books are regulalrly monitored by Team Leaders as part of weekly phase meetings and by Phase Leaders and the SMT to provide an overview of the consistency across the school.
+The process of moideration is also built into staff meetings and the school also works closely with its Consortium Quad as part of the moderation process. - Outstanding Teacher Programme The schools deputy headteacher is trained as a facilitator. - Visible Learning.
+The school has been part of the Visible Learning Programme since October 2016.
 Visible Learning is a professional development programme giving a coherent framework to upskill a whole school.
 It works by exploring how evidence can be used to create innovation in the learning environment.
 It draws from the work of Professor John Hattie, involving millions of students, and represents the largest ever evidencebased research into what actually works best in schools to improve learning.
 The programme has been developed by Cognition Education, who are a global education consultancy and training provider.